 How Much Does Home Staging Cost?
 5 Ways to Save Money and Still Turn Your House into a Showcase

-The stats validate that you’ll increase your odds of a quick, high-offer sale if you opt to stage your home.
+The stats validate that staging your home will increase your odds of a quick, high-offer sale.

-According to HomeLight’s End of Year 2023 Top Agent Insights Report, well-staged homes sell for 13% more on average.
-And the National Association of Realtors (NAR) 2023 Profile of Home Staging reports that 48% of homes staged before listing spent less time on the market than unstaged homes.
+According to HomeLight’s End of Year 2023 Top Agent Insights Report, 67% of agents say staging is helping to sell homes, and 31% of those agents label staging as “essential for a sale.”
+Additionally, well-staged homes sell for 13% more than unstaged space.
+The National Association of Realtors (NAR) 2023 Profile of Home Staging reports that 27% of agents stated that homes staged before listing spent less time on the market than unstaged homes.

 What is home staging?

-Professional home stagers blend interior design skills with real estate marketing strategies to transform homes to appeal to the largest pool of buyers.
+Professional home stagers blend interior design skills with real estate marketing strategies to transform homes and make them appealing to the largest pool of buyers.

 “I’m a huge advocate of staging,” says Dawn Krause, a top real estate agent in the Wildwood suburb of St. Louis, Missouri.
 “Sometimes people push back and don’t want to spend that money, but I tell them this is about an investment to net the most amount of money from their home sale.
 That’s what staging is going to do because the look of the home is so important.”